 An estimated 80% of women develop fibroids by the time they turn 50.
-At Triggered Physical Therapy in Arlington, Texas, Oluwayeni Abraham, PT, DPT, and Josephine Duncan, PT, offer nonsurgical, integrative treatments to address pelvic pain caused by uterine fibroids.
+At Triggered Physical Therapy in Arlington and Ft.
+Worth, Texas, Oluwayeni Abraham, PT, DPT, and Josephine Duncan, PT, offer nonsurgical, integrative treatments to address pelvic pain caused by uterine fibroids.
 They design a treatment plan for your individual needs using noninvasive therapies like SoLá pelvic therapy and manual muscle manipulations to keep you free of symptoms common with uterine fibroids.
 Call to schedule a consultation or book an appointment online today.

 Uterine fibroids are noncancerous growths in your uterus that typically develop during your childbearing years.

 There’s no clear understanding of what causes uterine fibroids.
 You might be at increased risk for these growths if you have a hormone imbalance, genetic issues, or a family history of fibroids.

 Fibroids don’t increase your risk for cancer, but they can grow large enough to cause symptoms that disrupt your life.

 Uterine fibroids range from very small to large masses that cause an enlargement in your uterus.
 You might also experience disruptive symptoms like: